Masscan/masscan.github.io/_posts/2020-09-27-secure-ssh.md

 ### 4 - Disable root login

-Another best practice is to disallow login attempts from root users.
+Another best practice is to disallow login attempts from **root** user.
 It is the best idea to create a user and add that user to **sudo** (privileged group) group.
-This will help us to improve security because it will be hard to guess the username for SSH access.
-Attackers can't be successful with brute-forcing cause most of the attacks will be against the root user but we blocked the root user from ssh.
+This will help us to improve security, because it will be hard to guess the username for SSH access.
+Attackers can't be successful with brute-forcing cause most of the attacks will be against the root user, but we blocked the root user from accessing the ssh service.

-To disable root login edit the file **"/etc/ssh/sshd_config"**.
+To disable root login, edit the file **"/etc/ssh/sshd_config"**.

 ~~~
 PermitRootLogin prohibit-password